|Images of Chapel Hill's Franklin Street - From 1892 to the present. Courtesy North Carolina Collection and Chris Conway.|

 ...for future generations.

-The Chapel Hill Historical Society was founded in 1966 to research and document the history of Chapel Hill and its surrounding communities, to encourage and assist in the study of local history, and to provide public programs and publications related to the heritage and traditions of the community.
-Our rich and diverse past programs include a series about the mainline churches of Chapel Hill, an informative lecture about the geological formations in Orange County, and a presentation by local cooks and chefs about local and Southern cuisine.
-Our annual Town Treasures program recognizes citizens who have served the community with an awards ceremony and in an exhibition of distinctive portraits by local photographer Catharine Carter.
+The Chapel Hill Historical Society was founded in 1966 to research and document the history of Chapel Hill and the surrounding communities, to encourage and assist in the study of local history, and to provide public programs and publications related to the heritage and traditions of the area.
+Recent programs have included a talk about the life and legacy of George Moses Horton, with a reading of his poetry, and a celebration of 75 years of the history of Merritt's Store and Grill, a traditional Chapel Hill gathering place.